serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 ![oprah secrets](https://alex.kaskaso.li/images/posts/oprah_secrets.jpg "oprah secrets"){: .center-image }

-I'll talk about CirleCI here but this probably applies to other CI/CD tools.
+I'll talk about CirleCI here but this applies to other CI/CD tools.

 Everything is Agile and DevOps, so you want to allow your engineers to deploy multiple times a day, with minimal friction.